jkubis96/JSEQ_scRNAseq/README.md

 #### 5.5 Data clustering <a id="used5"></a>

-<div align="justify"> Data clustering based on previously selected PCs uses two Seurat functions: FindNeighbors and FindClusters.
+ Data clustering based on previously selected PCs uses two Seurat functions: FindNeighbors and FindClusters.
 These functions are based on KNN (k-nearest neighbor) with Jaccard distance and SNN (shared nearest neighbor) graph with Louvain modularity optimization.
 The FindClusters function is set with a resolution of 0.5, the number of starts at 10, and the number of iterations at 1000.
 Both algorithms are common for single-cell analysis and provide clusters connected with different cell populations (Zhu et al., 2020).
-In the following steps, based on these clusters, we obtain marker genes for each cluster, name cell populations using known gene markers, and divide cell populations into cell subtypes. </div>
+In the following steps, based on these clusters, we obtain marker genes for each cluster, name cell populations using known gene markers, and divide cell populations into cell subtypes.

 <br />